matrixhacker/BetterSpawners/README.md

 ## Remarks

-Special thanks to LoadDeatHunter who created SilkSpawners, which served as an inspiration for this mod.
+Special thanks to LordDeatHunter who created SilkSpawners, which served as an inspiration for this mod.